muhammad-burhan/Sales-Representative-App---Angular-Material/README.md

 User can also refresh, sort and filter the list of customers.

 Clicking on any list item system will take user to another screen which has details of the clicked customer.
-- User can make a skype call (Skye API integrated)
+- User can make a skype call (Skype API integrated)
 - Phone call with cell phone.
 - Email
 - Can write notes and change the status of the customer.